Skip to Main Site Navigation Skip to Content Skip to Footer

 Why Study Theatre and Performance Media?

 Theatre and Performance Media majors gain writing, technical, and performance skills in class, as well as in production settings.
-Students learn technology, management, and design through acting, directing, dance, and playwriting.
+Students learn technology, management, and design through acting, directing, dance, filmmaking, and playwriting.
 Theatre and Performance Media majors work on stage and on-camera, as well as backstage and front-of-house.
 The program is committed to strengthening humanity’s relationship with creative expression, while preparing each student to contribute their own artistic voice to the larger world.

 decorative edge